AshnikBiz/Training-pre-req/Docker-Training.md

-## Training Environment an Platform
+## Training Environment and Platform
 The training is delivered using Linux environment.
 It will involve some Linux commands during hands on sessions.
 We will be helping those who are not familiar with Linux commands but a basic understanding of Linux is helpful.

+### Cloud Environment
+All attendees will be provided with servers/VMs in cloud environment.
+The training facility should have internet connectivity and firewall rules should not block ssh access to these VMs.

 # Requirements for Training
 ## Machine/Harware Requirement

 - 2 Core 4 GB RAM System